-The number of influenza notifications and hospitalisations are higher while the number of reported deaths is lower in the year to date, compared to the previous five-year average.
-Vaccination coverage to date is 34.8% (Table 1).
-The majority of notifications have been reported in those aged less than 30 years (Figure 5).
+In the year to date, the number of influenza notifications and hospitalisations are higher than the previous five-year average, while the number of reported deaths is lower.
+Vaccination coverage to date is 35.8% (Table 1).
+The majority of notifications have been in those aged less than 30 years (Figure 5).